Elie Hirschfeld: Philanthropy and arts

 Hirschfeld created the Hirschfeld Foundation in support of education, healthcare, athletics and Jewish causes.
 He serves as trustee emeritus of Brown University and Long Island University, director of the United States board of the Weizmann Institute of Science, and trustee of numerous New York City hospitals.
 He has served on the board of directors and steering committees of several organizations, including the Jewish National Fund and the U.S. Commission for the Preservation of America's Heritage Abroad.

 In 2011, Hirschfeld donated an additional $125,000 to Brown University, at that time making his total gift to his alma mater $1 million.
 In 2016, Hirschfeld and his wife Sarah again gave to Brown University, with a $3.5 million donation to renovate and maintain the Judaic Studies building.
 Brown University renamed the building the "Hirschfeld House."
 The renovation of this 108 year old historic structure will help improve and ensure the viability of the Judaic Studies program long term.

 Hirschfeld and his wife received the 2016 Patrons of Education Award from New York's Park East Synagogue.

 In February 2017, Sarah and Elie Hirschfeld were honored by Israel Bonds with the Israel69 Award.
 They attended the awards celebration dinner at the Fontainebleau Miami Beach hosted by actor Jason Alexander, along with other award recipients from the United States, Canada and Mexico.

 Hirschfeld announced in March 2017, that the Keith Haring original work entitled, Radiant Baby, was acquired and added to the Elie and Sarah Hirschfeld Art Collection.
 "Keith Haring unifies many layers of New York City's culture – both the refined and gritty, the cultivated, edified and self-taught.
 The energy carried through his artwork is unmatched.
 Sarah and I will always treasure the work of Keith Haring that we recently added to our collection," he said.

 In September 2019, President Trump appointed Hirschfeld to the United Commission for the Preservation of America's Heritage Abroad.

 Personal

 Hirschfeld is a 1971 graduate of Brown University.
 He studied at the London School of Economics and then graduated from New York University Law School in 1974.
 He is a trustee emeritus of Brown University.

 Hirschfeld has completed over 100 triathlons, marathons and other endurance events including the 2012 New York City Ironman Triathlon at age 62.
-He reached the best level so far on the international stage when he placed fourth in his age group at the prestigious and highly competitive AJ Bell London Triathlon.
+He placed fourth in his age group at the AJ Bell London Triathlon.

 Hirschfeld's wife, Sarah J. Schlesinger, is a physician, researcher and associate professor of clinical investigation at Rockefeller University.
 Schlesinger was part of a team of researchers at Rockefeller University whose work on Antibody 10–1074, showing encouraging clinical results to prevent or treat HIV, was published in the medical journal, Nature Medicine, on January 16, 2017.